I’ve officially been reselling products for 1 full month!

 Those are my favourite kind of flips as I often don’t even leave the house to make money.
 I place an online order, list the item on Facebook, get an offer and wait for the buyer to collect once the item is delivered.

 So, let’s take a look at what my inventory tracker looks like at the moment.
-By the way, if you do join PFP, there’s a guy in the group who can send you a copy of the same tracker spreadsheet you’re about to see.
+By the way, if you do join, you’ll get access to the same inventory tracker.

 It’s pretty epic.